ropensci/roweb3/content/blog/2021-11-18-devguide-0.7.0/index.md

 To go with the new useful data we've updated the guidance for editors to [look for reviewers](https://devdevguide.netlify.app/editorguide.html#how-to-look-for-reviewers).

+If you want your info removed from the database, please send an email to `privacy@ropensci.org`.

 ## Mention relevant rOpenSci projects

 We've sprinkled the dev guide with mentions of rOpenSci projects relevant to software review participants: